How Payment Gateways Can Detect and Prevent Online Fraud

-- Disable transaction that fail the AVS test (since the fraudster will not have the account’s address)
+- Disable transactions that fail the AVS test (since the fraudster will not have the account’s address).

 When you detect such actions, you should to immediately prevent orders from the originating address.

-Risk scoring tools are based on statistical models designed to recognized fraudulent transactions based on a number of rules.
-When a payment is done at your website, the tools will indicate the probability of the transaction being fraudulent.
-The higher the probability of a transaction being fraudulent, the closer you should verify the order.
+Risk scoring tools are based on statistical models designed to recognize fraudulent transactions based on a number of rules.
+When a payment is done on your website, the tools will indicate the probability of the transaction being fraudulent.
+A higher probability of a transaction being fraudulent indicates that you should verify the order.

 Risk scoring tools provide a case by case evaluation and will flag transactions based on the rules you choose such as AVS failure test, IP range, use of anonymous emails, billing address and others.